NCAR/grails-ncareol-extensions-plugin/README.md

 Grails plugin to include and load common Groovy and Grails extensions

-Includes additional methods for String via `groovy-ncareol-extensions` and the Grails tag `g:logMsg`.
+Includes additional methods for String and Date via `groovy-ncareol-extensions` and the Grails tag `g:logMsg`.

 ## Grails fixes